Northbridge resident shares video of stranger who ‘snooped’ through home while children were inside

 NORTHBRIDGE, MASS.
-(WHDH) - The Northbridge Police Department reshared a doorbell video on its Facebook page on Sunday that one resident says shows a man she doesn’t know entering and exiting her house while her children were inside.
+(WHDH) - A mother is looking for answers after she says a man she doesn’t know entered her Northbridge home while her children were inside on Sunday.

-Tarah Martell Schweitzer posted surveillance video she says shows the suspect entering her home in the Presidential Farms neighborhood around 1:04 p.m.
+Tarah Martell Schweitzer posted a surveillance video she says shows the suspect “snooping” around her home in the Presidential Farms neighborhood around 1:04 p.m.
 Sunday and then leaving at 1:20 p.m.

 “He’s in there for 16 minutes and doesn’t take anything, doesn’t go into any rooms, just stands there,” Schweitzer said.